-- g. every judge and his secretary must be provided with a chair and a table, and must be sheltered from sun and rain. - h. the same facilities shall be provided near to the tracks for the Chief Judge and the FEIF Director of Sport or the FEIF Director of Breeding. - i. adequate facilities for the speaker and the data centre is required. - j. a sufficient communication system must be available to connect the Chief Judge, head judge of the test, FEIF Director of Sport or FEIF Director of Breeding, Competition Leader speaker, data centre, ring stewards and secretariat. - k. sufficient accommodation for the spectators is required. - 2.
+- f. an appropriate space near to the oval track for the inspection of equipment must be available. - g. an appropriate loudspeaker system must be available; information through the loudspeaker system should also be available in the warming up area, collecting ring and preferably also in the riders' camp and stables. - h. every judge and his secretary must be provided with a chair and a table and must be sheltered from sun and rain. - i. the same facilities shall be provided near to the tracks for the Chief Judge and the FEIF Director of Sport or the FEIF Director of Breeding. - j. adequate facilities for the speaker and the data centre is required. - k. a sufficient communication system must be available to connect the Chief Judge, head judge of the test, FEIF Director of Sport or FEIF Director of Breeding, Competition Leader speaker, data centre, ring stewards, ring masters and secretariat. - I. sufficient accommodation for the spectators is required. - 2.
 The sport competitions and breeding shows will be carried out according to the FEIF Rules and Regulations. - 3.
 The year before the World Championships a sport competition approved by FEIF should take place at the competition grounds, on which occasion the FEIF Director of Sport and the FEIF Director of Breeding or their deputies will inspect and approve the grounds. - 4.
 The breeding horses should be presented to the audience at times where there are sufficient spectators.